Walking in Madeira with HF Holidays

 from the family.
 Our oldest was everything I hope I will be at 85 - vibrant,

 sprightly and up for anything.
-But levada bagging isn’t age dependent.
+But walking on the levada trails is not age dependent.

 Levada trails are not for walkers with any kind of